fernandopassaia/app_fullstackdemo/README.md

 know how to make it runs inside a docker and make it automatically.
 Maybe it's possible to run "npm start" and "react-native run-android" inside the docker containner and install on local mobile.
 Well, to be checked/done...
 ### Lint: Need to pass the code by Linting and fix the inconsistences.
-### Update Angular to 9 and Remove NPM Packages not in use on ReactNative.